(Pocket-lint) - Each year, on 8 March, women are celebrated as part of the annual International Women’s Day (IWD).

 In what has become both a way to shine a spotlight on the achievements of women, across all sectors, and highlight the wider context around gender equality, the day has grown from a series of local gatherings in 1911 to today’s global event.

 It’s also the day comedian Richard Herring dedicates to answering the calls of disgruntled men on Twitter asking when International Men’s Day is (19 November, if you’re wondering), but that’s an aside!

-With this in mind, we want to highlight 10 of the most inspiring women working in the technology industry today who not only fly their own flag, but fly the flag for equality generally – whether that’s gender equality, racial, age and more.
+We're highlights some of the most inspiring women working in the technology industry who not only fly their own flag, but fly the flag for equality generally.

 Dr Sue Black OBE - Professor of Computer Science at Durham University

 Dr Black OBE is a figure well known in many circles from her work campaigning to save Bletchley Park, but she is also an avid campaigner for women’s rights, social equality and is considered one of the most inspirational and influential women in IT.

 Beyond her role as a professor in computer science and at Durham University, Dr Black OBE is founder of BCSWomen, an online network for women in tech, and #techmums, a social enterprise that offers mothers free courses to build up their technology skills.

 She was awarded an OBE in 2016 for services to technology and is an advisor to the Government Digital Service and a Board Trustee for the Comic Relief charity.

 Ophelia is the founder of Blossom Capital, an early-stage VC fund set up to bring a fresh approach to investing in tech startups and companies by placing a focus on the founders themselves.